mikiasmb/mikiasmb/README.md

 - 👋 Hi, I’m @mikiasmb
 - 👀 I’m interested in ...
-Cyber security (offensive)
+Cyber security (offensive) and also in ML (I want to create personal AI assistant)
-- 🌱 I’m currently learning ... python and kali linux commands
+- 🌱 I’m currently learning ... towards my interest
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...
 I live in Ethiopia